Schwarzion/greenProject-api/README.md

 Be sure to have the minimum mysql requirements.

-2. Add databse to your mysql server (file is located in the root of the project : green.sql) Check on the internet if you don’t know how to.
+2. Add database to your mysql server (file is located in the root of the project : green.sql)

+Check on the internet if you don’t know how to.